 15.)
 I hate racial discrimination most intensely and all its manifestations.
 I have fought all my life; (and) I fight now and will do so until the end of my days.
-Even although I now happen to be tried by one, whose opinion I hold in high esteem, I detest most.
+Even though I now happen to be tried by one, whose opinion I hold in high esteem, I detest most.

 16.)
 I keep my ideals because in spite of everything I still believe that people are really good at heart.

 17.)
-I look at an ant and I see myself: a native South African, endowed by nature with a strength much greater than my size so I might cope with the weight of a racism that crushes my spirit.
+I look at an ant and I see myself: a native South African, endowed by nature with a strength much greater than my size so I might cope with the weight of racism that crushes my spirit.

 Check out 22 Amanda Gorman Fun Facts from the poet at Biden’s inauguration.